 Her time was cut short on August 1st, 2017 when she was taken by Sudden Unexpected Death in Epilepsy (SUDEP).
 Upon her death, her family decided that the SUDEP Institue would recieve donations from Casey in order to study SUDEP further.
 SUDEP takes 3,000 to 5,000 adult lives EVERY YEAR.
 It is vastly understudied and underfunded.

-Any donation you make to Casey's Crusaders will be put towards the SUDEP Institute to further their research.
-It will help the Institute learn more about SUDEP, why it happens, and the genetic links.
+Any donation you make to Casey's Crusaders will be put towards the Epilepsy Foundation and the SUDEP Institute to further their research.
+It will help both organizations learn more about SUDEP, why it happens, and the genetic links.
 We do not want another life taken!